-The 2010 Silver Eagle was first available as a bullion coin on January 19, 2010.
-Although the status of collector versions of the coin were in doubt for much of the year, the US mint eventually confirmed the availability of the 2010 Proof Silver Eagle and began accepting orders on November 19, 2010.
+The 2010 Silver Eagle (Buy on eBay) was first available as a bullion coin on January 19, 2010.
+Although the status of collector versions of the coin were in doubt for much of the year, the United States Mint eventually confirmed the availability of the 2010 Proof Silver Eagle (Buy on eBay) and began accepting orders on November 19, 2010.

 For about eight months, the available supply of 2010 Silver Eagles remained short of meeting full public demand.
 As such, the bullion coins remained subject to the US Mint’s allocation program, which rationed the available supply of amongst the authorized purchaser network.

 In early October, the US Mint confirmed the upcoming offering of 2010 Proof Silver Eagles starting on November 19, with the first coins shipping on December 1.
 The coins were priced at $45.95 each, with an ordering limit of 100 per household and with no maximum mintage specified.
 Following the cancellation of last year’s coin, initial orders for the coin were heavy, with more than 700,000 coins sold in two weeks.
-The Mint eventually removed the household ordering limit and the coins sold out shortly thereafter, with last reported sales of 860,000.
+The Mint eventually removed the household ordering limit and the coins sold out shortly thereafter, with a final mintage of 849,861 pieces.